 In addition to its significance to the academy, the research is of direct relevance to policy and practice, providing the foundations for evidence-based policy development and evaluation which situates Southern state and non-state actors at the core of humanitarian activities as active agents rather than merely as passive recipients.

-To see our Principal Investigator, Dr Elena Fiddian-Qasmiyeh, speak on this topic, or to read our team’s blog posts, click here.
+To see our Principal Investigator, Prof. Elena Fiddian-Qasmiyeh, speak on this topic, or to read our team’s blog posts, click here.